aseslamian/LPC17XX/README.md

 # LPC17XX
-## Implementation of Three Pulse canceller in MTI Processor using ARM
+## Implementation of Three Pulse canceller in EEG signals using ARM
 This is an Implementation of my bachelor thesis at University of Isfahan.
-The purpose of this project is to design and implement simuator circuit which is similar to input of MTI radar.
-Here we use LPC1768 ARM Cortex m3 to sample data with ADC and detect the moving target with three pulse MTI canceller processing.
+The purpose of this project is to design and implement simuator circuit which is similar to EEG sinals.
+Here we use LPC1768 ARM Cortex m3 to sample data with ADC and detect the uncertainty in brain signals.
 The simulator circuit diagram is shown below:

 ![Capture](https://user-images.githubusercontent.com/79360716/213926490-5dfba126-e796-4ef0-a90f-1caf4a481712.JPG)